 - The Dragon: To the unseen Confederate President Jefferson Davis.

 - Token Good Teammate: Despite being a white supremacist who once declared that "Our new government is founded upon [...] the great truth that the negro is not equal to the white man", Stephens is respectful to the black Union soldiers he meets even as they're greeting him with Death Glares.
+The real Alexander Stephens saw the black man as inferior to the white, but did not see that as a reason to denigrate or mistreat black people.
+He apperantly treated his slaves well enough that many of them stayed as payed servants after the war, and one them even served as a pallbearer at his funeral.
 Lincoln also addresses him as "Alex", hinting to the fact that they were friends before the war.

 - Unflinching Walk: While his fellow Southerners pause in horror upon finding out their escort is made up of black Union soldiers, Alexander calmly keeps walking to the carriage awaiting them and politely talks to the soldiers escorting them.